 Basic laundry instruction should be a regular part of their daily life skills support group.
-They should learn everything from separating colors, to how much detergent to use, to what all the different settings on the machine mean.
+They should learn everything from the different settings on the machine, to separating colors, to how much detergent to use.
 Other daily living skills should include basic cooking for one’s self as well as cleaning—how to properly make one’s bed, how to organize one’s personal space and proper sanitation of area’s such as restrooms or kitchens.

-Within time, you’ll be astonished by how these simple daily living skills, which are often glossed over, will make your teen feel more in control of his or her life and surroundings.
+You’ll be astonished at how these simple daily living skills make your teen feel more in control of their surroundings.
 The value these skills hold will help them proceed through life able to handle their own.

 2. Professional Skills

 Most teens undergoing treatment haven’t the slightest idea how to properly format a resume, let alone describe their skill set in a way that attracts employers.
 Even if they get traction with their resume, the hardest part of the employment landscape has to be faced: dressing the part and having the communication skills necessary to sell themselves as the right employee.
-And on the job, they must have the required qualifications to keep it, such as showing up on time, following instructions and bending to authority.
+And on the job they must show up on time, follow instructions and take direction from authority.

 Lack of employment, according to studies, is one of the greatest risk factors to a person’s sobriety.
-Job training is therefore critical to gaining the job that will empower one to obtain a future career path and remain sober.
+Job training is therefore critical to gaining employment that will empower one to maintain a career path and remain sober.

 Your teenager's time spent in teen support groups should reap real world value.
 Playing board games like Monopoly fosters financial awareness.
-They'll learn renting versus owning property, cost of utilities and taxation, but more importantly how to make financial decisions based on one's current budget.
+They'll learn the cost of utilities and taxation, renting versus owning property and how to make educated financial decisions.
 Suddenly a board game turns into life application.